 An applicable company is required by law to determine whether they have significant controllers and establishes the identity of significant controllers.
 A company has to take reasonable steps to ascertain its significant controllers (“SC”).
 The steps include reviewing the company’s register of members, ownership structure and shareholder agreements (if applicable) to identify and verify the identity of SC.

 A SC of a company includes a legal entity and a person.
 The legal entity must be a member of the company.
 A person has significant control over a company if one or more of the following 5 conditions are met:

 An applicable company is obliged to appoint at least one person to act as its Designated Representative to provide assistance to a law enforcement officer regarding the company’s Significant Controllers Registers.
 The Designated Representative for this purpose must be one of the following:

 Which types of company has to keep a Significant Controllers Register (SCR)?

 The requirement to maintain a SCR is applicable to any company incorporated in Hong Kong i.e. companies limited by shares and/or guarantee and incorporated unlimited companies, excluding those with shares listed on the Stock Exchange of Hong Kong and those not incorporated in Hong Kong.
 A company that falls within the scope is known as an applicable company.

-Where to keep a SCR
+Where do you keep a SCR?

 An applicable company is required to keep a Significant Controllers Register at the company’s registered office or a prescribed place in Hong Kong.
 The SCR should be kept either in hard copy or electronic form.

-Contents of the SCR
+Contents of a SCR?